satir1313/Forex-Agent/README.md

 ---

 If you'd like, I can also add `gradio` to `requirements.txt` and a small `scripts` section to the root (PowerShell friendly) to simplify the run steps.
 Tell me which you'd prefer and I'll update the repo.

+## To run collector
+# from project root, in your venv
+python -m scripts.collector --symbols USDJPY.a,XAUUSD.a --tfs M5,M15,H1 --every 60
+# or one-shot for testing:
+python -m scripts.collector --once --symbols USDJPY.a --tfs M5 --every 5
+$ python -m scripts.collector --once --symbols USDJPY.a,AUDJPY.a, EURUSD.a, GBPAUD.a,GBPUSD.a,EURGBP.a,GBPCHF.a,GBPJPY.a,EURGBP.a,EURNZD.a --tfs M5 --every 5

+## To run trainer (Daily)
+python -m scripts.trainer --days 30